sfortis/openai_tts/README.md

 5. You can then click on the "OpenAI TTS Speech Services" repository entry and download it.
 Restart Home Assistant to apply the component.

+6. Add the integration via UI, provide API key and select required model and voice.
+Multiple instances may be configured.

 ## Manual installation

 1. Ensure you have a `custom_components` folder within your Home Assistant configuration directory.